Primrose Hill School - New staff room and 'nurture' space

 Phase 2 Schoolkeepers House

-In phase 2 of the works, the stand-alone four storey schoolkeepers house, was converted to provide staff facilities and a nurture space in the basement for young children struggling with adjusting to school life.
-A cosy domestic space carved from the cellar and basement areas, lit in part from pavement lights above, make an environment where children feel safe and stimulated.
+In phase 2 of the works, the stand-alone four-storey school keepers house was converted to provide staff facilities and nurturing space in the basement for young children struggling with adjusting to school life.
+A cosy domestic space carved from the cellar and basement areas, lit in part by pavement lights above, makes an environment where children feel safe and stimulated.